-To our knowledge, based solely on a review of the copies of such reports furnished to us and without further inquiry, during the fiscal year ended September 30, 2011, our directors, officers and beneficial owners of more than 10% of Common Stock complied with all applicable Section 16(a) filing requirements except that certain of our officers covered by Section 16(a) filing requirements failed to file Form 4s in a timely manner in respect of shares surrendered to satisfy tax withholding obligations in connection with the vesting of restricted stock in June 2011.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and without further inquiry, during the fiscal year ended September 30, 2012, our directors, officers and beneficial owners of more than 10% of Common Stock complied with all applicable Section 16(a) filing requirements except that, due to a miscommunication with his broker, Howell W. Pardue failed to file a Form 4 in a timely manner with respect to a sale of shares in March 2012.